w3c/wai-curricula/content/how-to-use-these-curricula.md

 ## Introduction
 {:.no-display}

-This page provides further guidance on how to use the materials of the WAI Curricula.
+This page provides further guidance about the WAI Curricula.
 It:

 * explains its intended uses
-* defines terminology in use
+* defines its structure and terminology
 * provides implementation examples
 * points to course characteristics to consider when comparing, selecting, or procuring courses on web accessibility

+{% include excol.html type="all" %}

+{% include excol.html type="start" open="true" %}

 ## Uses

-You can use these curricula in different contexts, including:

-* Online and in-class teaching
-* Formal and informal teaching
-* Guided and non-guided teaching
-* Academic and vocational education
+{% include excol.html type="middle" %}

+The curricula can be used in the following scenarios:

+* faculty staff teaching computer science students about accessibility
+* accessibility consultants creating its own course on web accessibility
+* HR professionals comparing between different course and certification programs

-You are encouraged to combine different modules of the curricula to address the needs of several roles together.
-You can also use these curricula to compare different course offerings.
+You can combine different curricula modules to address the needs of several roles together.

+You can also use these curricula to compare different courses and certifications.

 These modules follow a universal design approach.
 They provide advice for different components, scenarios, and users.

-{% include excol.html type="all" %}
+{% include excol.html type="end" %}

 {% include excol.html type="start" %}